reduxframework/redux-framework/extendify-sdk/readme.txt

 Contributors: extendify, richtabor, kbat82, clubkert, arturgrabo
 Tags: page builder, editor, patterns, drag-and-drop, blocks, visual editor, wysiwyg, design, website builder, landing page builder, front-end builder
 Requires at least: 5.4
-Tested up to: 5.8.2
+Tested up to: 5.9.0
-Stable tag: 0.1.0
+Stable tag: 0.3.0
 Requires PHP: 5.6
 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Extendify is the platform of site design and creation tools for people that want to build a beautiful WordPress website with a library of patterns and full page layouts for the Gutenberg block editor.

-== Description ==

-Make a beautiful WordPress website easier, and faster, than ever before with Extendify's suite of design and publishing tools.
+Make a beautiful WordPress website easier and faster than ever before with Extendify's library of Gutenberg block patterns, templates, and page layouts for Gutenberg.

-= A library of web components =
-Our library of reusable website patterns and full page layouts can be assembled to rapidly build beautiful websites.
-These best-in-class templates enable you to drag, drop and publish in WordPress, without a single line of code.
+= A library of Gutenberg block patterns, templates, and layouts = Our library of reusable website block patterns, templates, and full page layouts can be assembled to rapidly build beautiful websites or add to existing ones.
+These well-designed templates enable you to drag, drop and publish in WordPress, without a single line of code.

+= Core Gutenberg blocks =
+Get beautiful patterns and layouts without the added maintenance of third-party blocks or block collections, as our Gutenberg block patterns are made with core WordPress blocks whenever possible.

-= Built for your theme and your workflow =
+= Built for your theme =
-Extendify is a theme-agnostic design experience platform that works with your Gutenberg-friendly WordPress theme — instantly leveling-up your editing and publishing flow today.
+Extendify is a theme-agnostic design experience platform that works with your Gutenberg-friendly WordPress theme or Block Theme — instantly leveling-up your editing and publishing flow today.
+If you change your theme, colors, typography, or any other element, your Extendify Gutenberg block patterns and full page layouts will adapt to the new design.

+Below is a partial list of themes that are fully supported and work great with Extendify:

+* GeneratePress
+* Neve
+* Genesis
+* Kadence
+* Storefront
+* Blocksy
+* Blockbase
+* Tove
+* Armando
+* Hansen
+* Ono
+* Bricksy
+* Naledi
+* Clove
+* Twenty Twenty-Two
+* Twenty Twenty-One
+* Twenty Twenty
+* Twenty Nineteen

+= Site Types =
+Extendify has tons of Gutenberg block patterns for all sorts of site types.
+Whether you’re publishing a site for a yoga studio, restaurant, dentist, or lawyer, select your site type in the library and see a curated selection of Gutenberg block patterns and full page layouts — with industry-specific images and copy.

+= Block Pattern Types =
+Choose from Gutenberg block pattern types for every part of your website, including:

+* About page patterns
+* Call to action patterns
+* Feature patterns
+* Gallery patterns
+* Headline patterns
+* Hero patterns
+* Team patterns
+* Text patterns

+= Layouts =
+ Layouts are a full collection of Gutenberg block patterns that are put together in effective and compelling page templates.
+By selecting the “Layouts” tab at the top of the library, you’ll see the beautiful full page templates that you can then add to your site.

+= Free Imports =
+Users gets 5 free imports per site each calendar month.
+Free imports can be used with base Gutenberg block patterns, templates, and layouts.
+You can publish and use these elements on your site without a subscription to Extendify.

+= Extendify Pro =
+Upgrade to [Extendify Pro](https://extendify.com/pricing/) for unlimited access to the full library of beautiful Gutenberg block patterns, templates, and layouts.
+Extendify Pro includes access to our "Pro" patterns and layouts.
+Users can import any Gutenberg block patterns, templates, and layouts they wish and continue using them on their site forever.
+A subscription is not required for your Gutenberg block patterns, templates, and layouts to continue to work perfectly on your site.

 = Like Extendify? =
 - Follow us on [Twitter](https://www.twitter.com/extendifyinc).